Plushtoast/dsa5-foundryVTT-wiki/Game-Configuration.md

 # Game configuration
-To be able to play DSA in foundry you require a list of assets including advantages, special abilities, professions, cultures or items.
+To be able to play DSA in Foundry you require a list of assets including Advantages, Special Abilities, Professions, Cultures or Items.
 There are two options to obtain all necessary assets:
 1. You can purchase prepared modules from Ulisses such as the [Das Schwarze Auge Grundregelwerk](https://ulisses-spiele.de/zum-f-shop/) and import the assets
 1. You can create all assets manually for your system

-## How do I create necessary assets for DSA in foundry?
+## How do I create necessary assets for DSA in Foundry?

-To create any assets in DSA for foundry go to the items Directory and create item.
+To create any assets in DSA for Foundry go to the items Directory and create item.
 Select the category you want to create and enter a name and press ok.

 ![Item Directory](https://github.com/PMFlint/Test/blob/main/Item%20directory.jpg)